taylorhelene/teletherapy/README.md

 # Teletherapy Platform - AI-Powered Education & Therapy
 This project is a teletherapy platform that integrates Azure OpenAI, Image Recognition, Animation for Engagement, and Escrow Payments to provide an interactive, AI-powered therapy and educational experience for children.
-The platform allows therapists and children to engage in therapy sessions through video, analysis, feedback, and animated exercises.
+The platform allows children with cognitive diabilities to engage in therapy sessions through video, analysis, feedback, and animated exercises.
 It also includes AI-generated personalized content and speech synthesis for feedback.

 ## Key Features